 - Street Team Youth Programs

 - My Account

 William Paul Quinn was born on this date in 1788.
 He was an Indian religious leader and the fourth Bishop of the African Methodist Episcopal Church.

-Around 1836, Quinn started building churches along the Ohio river, those such as in the Lick Creek Community served as a vital component in the Underground Railroad for the region.
-He did monumental work as a missionary: preaching, traveling, and organizing churches in the "Western Mission".
+Around 1836, Quinn started building churches along the Ohio river, and those such as in the Lick Creek Community served as a vital component of the Underground Railroad for the region.
+He did monumental work as a missionary: preaching, traveling, and organizing churches in the "Western Mission."
 He defied slavery and organized churches in Missouri and Kentucky.

-When he submitted his report on the churches he established, the General Conference at Pittsburgh, Pennsylvania elected him a Bishop on May 19, 1844.
-Bishop Quinn was married to Mary Jane Quinn; he also presided over the General Conference in 1848.
-There, he delivered a written Episcopal address for the first time in any conference.
+When he submitted his report on the churches he established, the General Conference at Pittsburgh, Pennsylvania, elected him a Bishop on May 19, 1844.
+Bishop Quinn was married to Mary Jane Quinn and presided over the General Conference in 1848.
+He delivered a written Episcopal address for the first time in any conference.

 He became the Senior Bishop of the African Methodist Episcopal Church on May 9, 1849, after the death of Bishop Morris Brown and remained the Senior Bishop of the church for 24 years and eight months, the longest term a Senior Bishop had served up to that time until his death in Richmond, Indiana, February 3, 1873.